Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Detector description

-When a particle interacts within the LIME detector, it ionizes the gas mixture, and the resulting electrons drift toward the anode with a mean velocity of $v$ = 5.5\,cm/$\mu$s under an electric field of 0.8\,kV/cm.
-Upon reaching the GEM stage, the electrons undergo avalanche multiplication within the GEM holes, where the local electric field reaches up to 40\,kV/cm ~\cite{ELY}.
+When a particle interacts within the LIME detector, it ionizes the gas mixture, and the resulting electrons drift toward the anode with a mean velocity of about $v = 5.5$ cm/$\mu$s under an electric field of 0.8 kV/cm, as estimated with Garfield simulations~\cite{Veenhof:1998tt, Baracchini:2020phn}.
+Upon reaching the GEM stage, the electrons undergo avalanche multiplication within the GEM holes~\cite{ELY}, where the local electric field reaches up to 40 kV/cm, also simulated with Garfield.
 During this process, scintillation light is emitted primarily by the CF$_4$ component of the gas.
-Part of the resulting photons are detected by the PMTs, enabling time-based reconstruction of the particle’s trajectory orthogonal to the GEM plane, and by the camera, which records the profile to the GEM plane.
+Part of the resulting photons are detected by the PMTs, enabling time-based reconstruction of the particle’s trajectory orthogonal to the GEM plane, and by the camera, which records the profile in the GEM plane.